bozsahin/ccglab-grammars/noqnoc/readme.md

 9. In ccglab, do (load-model "new-g1") to start using the trained grammar.
 10. One way is (rank '(john knows mary knows John))
     It will show the most likely LF for the example, among other things.
-11. The '.out' file contains details of above.
+11. The '.out' file shows the details above in Lispese.
 It was started in ccglab as (dribble "g1.trained...out")
+12. It's worth looking at, because it compares the untrained and trained grammar with some comments added on (by me) later.

+enjoy.
+-cem